sthagen/csaf/README.md

 If anwhen this endeavor succeeds, other langugaes can easily derive form the approach (as long as these offer similar capabilties to keep the effort in check).

+CSAF versions 1.1 and 1.2 are out of scope.

 ## Status
 Experimental